home-assistant/home-assistant.io/source/_components/cover.rflink.markdown

 The `rflink` component support devices that use [RFLink gateway firmware](http://www.nemcon.nl/blog2/), for example the [Nodo RFLink Gateway](https://www.nodo-shop.nl/nl/21-rflink-gateway).
 RFLink gateway is an Arduino firmware that allows two-way communication with a multitude of RF wireless devices using cheap hardware (Arduino + transceiver).

 First you have to set up your [rflink hub](/components/rflink/).
+After configuring the RFLink hub covers will be automatically discovered and added.
+With the exeption of the Somfy RTS devices. ( see below )

+### {% setting up a Somfy RTS device%}

-Second you have to add the Somfy RTS manually with the supplied rflinkloader (Windows Only)
+You have to add the Somfy RTS manually with the supplied RFlinkLoader (Windows Only)

 Press the Learn button on the original Somfy remote enter the following code within 3 seconds.
 Your blinds will go up and down shortly